GoMMC Guide

 *MMCInfo

-Displays the GoMMC software version and date, and MMC storage statistics (the total, used and free number of bytes, and the number of objects).
+Displays the GoMMC software version and date, and the characteristics of the flash card (i.e. the total, used and free bytes, and the number of objects).

 Selects disc <name> for subsequent access (by the currently running, patched filing system).
 The usual * and # wildcards may be used (the first matching disc is selected).
-If <name> is a single hyphen (-), all disc selections are forgotten (this may occasionally be useful to confirm that what was selected is no longer on the MMC, although normally you would simply make new selections).
+If <name> is a single hyphen (-), all disc selections are forgotten (this may occasionally be useful to acknowledge that what was selected is no longer on the flash card, although normally you would simply make new selections).
 If <name> is not specified, no (new) disc is selected.

 The second argument is optional, and defaults to 'A'.
 It identifies the 'slot' (roughly equivalent to a real floppy or hard drive) that the disc is 'put into'.
 For DFS, slot A represents drives 0 and 2, slot B represents drives 1 and 3, and slots C and D represent an override for drive 2 and 3 respectively.
 For ADFS, slots A, B, C and D represent drive 0, 1, 4 and 5 respectively.

-In all cases the (newly) selected media are displayed, as well as the drives found within the selected discs.
+In all cases the (newly) selected discs are displayed, as well as the drives found within.
 DFS and ADFS disc selections are remembered separately.

-ALWAYS press CTRL-BREAK after selecting a disc with *MMCDisc !
-GoMMC does not need this, but the filing system might, to notice the disc change.
+ALWAYS press CTRL-BREAK after selecting a disc with *MMCDisc.
+GoMMC does not need this, but the patched filing system might, to notice the disc change.

 *MMCTape (<name>)

-Lists all discs and tapes matching <name> (default '*').
-The usual * and # wildwards may be used.
+Lists all objects matching <name> (default '*').
+The usual * and # wildcards may be used.

 *MMCPrefix (<name>)

-The 'name prefix' may be set by this command.
+The 'name prefix' may be changed by this command.
 This affects *MMCDisc, *MMCTape, *MMCList and *MMCTool.
 The name prefix is what implicitly precedes the <name> specified in the affected commands.
-If <name> is a single hyphen (-), the name prefix is cleared (this is also the default setting).
+If <name> is a single hyphen (-), the name prefix is cleared (this is also the default).
 If <name> is not specified, no (new) name prefix is set.

-In all cases the (newly) set name prefix is displayed.
+In all cases the (new) name prefix is displayed.

 E.g. suppose you have three discs, named 'Acornsoft.Hopper', 'Acornsoft.Elite' and 'Aardvark.Frak'.
 Setting the name prefix to 'Acornsoft.' (note the trailing dot !) would cause '*MMCDisc Hopper' to select the first disc, and '*MMCList *' to list the Acornsoft discs only (as if you had entered '*MMCDisc Acornsoft.Hopper', and '*MMCList Acornsoft.*').